1homas/ISE_Ansible_Sandbox/roles/ise_internal_users/README.md

 ## Requirements

-An `internal_users` list defining the internal users.
+An `internaluser` list defining the internal users.

 ## Variables